The 9 Best Fall Festivals in Louisiana! By

 Would you like to swing on a star?
 Well, you won’t go that high, but at the Ascension Hot Air Balloon Festival in Gonzales, Louisiana, you could take a tethered ride on a hot air balloon.
-This two-day annual festival brings together the best of balloons, blues, and barbecue, and offers fun for everyone with a classic car show, food competitions, fireworks, and carnival rides.
-Admission is only $5 per person and kids under six are free.
+This two-day annual festival brings together the best of balloons, blues, and barbecue, food competitions, fireworks, and carnival rides.
+Admission is only $6 per person and kids eight and under are free.
 A special kids’ village is set up with face painting, arts and craft activities, magic shows, a petting zoo, and more.

 The Bon Dieu Falls Festival in Montgomery, Louisiana, is one crazy shindig!
 With live bands playing every genre of music from gospel to rock, wild games of laser tag, and a cool car show, you won’t know exactly what to expect, but that’s part of the fun.